 The University of Southampton is committed to widening participation and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data supports our admissions teams to recognise a student’s potential to succeed in the context of their background and experience.
 Students who flagged in this way will be made an offer which is lower than the typical offer for that programme

-A typical contextual offer is ABB including grade A in A level Mathematics from three A levels or the equivalent from alternative qualifications.
+A typical contextual offer is ABB including grade A in A level Mathematics from three A levels or an equivalent standard in other qualifications.

 Please see our contextual admissions pages for more information.